imbi7py/walkdir/docs/index.rst

 Path Iteration
 --------------

-Three iterators are provided for iteration over filesystem paths:
+Four iterators are provided for iteration over filesystem paths:

+.. autofunction:: file_paths

+.. autofunction:: dir_paths

+.. autofunction:: all_dir_paths

+   .. versionadded:: 0.4

 .. autofunction:: all_paths

-.. autofunction:: dir_paths

-.. autofunction:: file_paths
+   .. versionchanged:: 0.4
+      This function now combines the output of :func:`file_paths` with that of :func:`all_dir_paths` (previously it was the combination of :func:`file_paths` with :func:`dir_paths`)

-Except when the underlying iterable switches to a new root directory, these functions yield subdirectory paths when visiting the parent directory, rather than when visiting the subdirectory.
+Except when the underlying iterable switches to a new root directory, the last two functions yield subdirectory paths when visiting the parent directory, rather than when visiting the subdirectory.

 For example, given the following directory tree::